 2. Hi-Five Animals!
 By Ross Burach

-This one is a recent find, but when we brought it home from our favourite local library, it ended up top of the pile for weeks!
+This cool toddler book is a recent find, but when we brought it home from our favourite local library, it ended up top of the pile for weeks!
 The instructions on the book’s cover are simple: read, hi-five, repeat.
 Keep turning the pages and hi-fiving the illustrated animals as you go.
 We dare you not to laugh your socks off!
 Definitely a toddler book we adore.

 3. That’s Not My… by Fiona Watt